brandontrabucco/design-bench/README.md

 # Design Benchmarks for Model-Based Optimization

-This repository contains several design problem benchmarks for model-based optimization.
-Our hope is that this common interface and stable task nomenclature will encourage future research and comparability in model-based design.
+This repository contains several design benchmarks for model-based optimization.
+Our hope is that a common interface and stable nomenclature will encourage future research and comparability in model-based design.

 ## Available Tasks